(16 +)

 ½

 Question 10: Muhammed kicked a footballacross the grass.
-What force is slowing the ball down?
+What force is slowing the

 To tell someone how to do something